mhchaudh/mhchaudh/README.md

 ## Projects

 Here are some of the key projects you can find in my repositories:
+(The repositories PROJECT 1 and PROJECT 3 contain copyrighted content.
+Therefore, access to these repositories is restricted to private viewing only using the link below.)

 ### 1. **Project Name 1**
 - **Description:** A brief description of what the project is about.